 Improved spark plugs and computerized carburetors mean you can lengthen the time between tuneups, Ammons says.
 Savings: $250 to $500.

 “If the car is running well, leave it alone and do the other things that have to be done,” he says.
 “Usually I end up talking customers out of a tuneup because I find something else a little more important.”

 Worst case scenario: Your car engine will start running rough or vibrating.
 At that point, bring it in for a tuneup, Ammons says.

-3. Your medicine cabinet: Cuts that cost you When you consider the cost of medications, you may be tempted to skip doses of your medicines for lowering blood pressure or cholesterol -- and double the life of that prescription.
-Unlike some illnesses or conditions, high blood pressure and high cholesterol don't normally produce daily symptoms.
-But you may shorten your own life -- that's why doctors call high blood pressure the silent killer.
+When you consider the cost of medications, you may be tempted to skip doses of your medicines for lowering blood pressure or cholesterol — and double the life of that prescription.
+Unlike some illnesses or conditions, high blood pressure and high cholesterol don’t normally produce daily symptoms.
+But you may shorten your own life — that’s why doctors call high blood pressure the silent killer.

 “You do see people skipping doses,” says Sophia De Monte, a pharmacist with Costco in Melville, N.Y.
 “Instead of taking a medication every day, people might take it every other day just to make it last a little bit longer.
 With high blood pressure or high cholesterol, you don’t feel the changes in your body.”